chickenspaceprogram/lightchatd/README.md

 # lightchatd

-A lightweight, multithreaded chat server, written in C.
+A lightweight, multithreaded chat server, written in C++ (honestly it's mostly just C with classes, all I wanted was a hashmap).

 For a description of the `lightchat` protocol that this server uses, check out protocol.md.